-This is a new approach to training which immediately demonstrates the benefits (in this case of of de-stressing), rather than extolling the virtues of a healthier approach to life.
-Once people have experienced what it is to be able to reconnect with themselves, focus their thinking and relax at will, the ‘learning’ that the training is intended to impart is already well under way.
+This is a new approach to training which immediately demonstrates the benefits (in this case, of de-stressing), rather than extolling the virtues of a healthier approach to life.
+Once people have experienced what it is to be able to reconnect with themselves, focus their thinking and relax at will, the ‘learning’ that the training is intended to impart is already well underway.

-Results obtained in these sessions have been described by participants as ‘profound’ and ‘a real eye-opener’.
+Participants in these sessions have described this new approach top stress training as ‘profound’ and ‘a real eye-opener’.
 Once people know how to manage their stress they can develop a sense of personal agency which invigorates and empowers them.
 Even if some of the participants do not ‘buy into’ the ideas, they will have enjoyed a relaxing session of stress-reduction.

 Find out more:

 Contact me to discuss how your organisation could use this approach.